BestTimesToVisit.com Logo

 transport

-Barcelona is very walkable, but for longer distances, use the metro.
-It's efficient and affordable.
-Download the TMB app to easily buy tickets and check schedules; avoid taxis during rush hour unless absolutely necessary, as traffic can be brutal.
+Barcelona is very walkable, but for longer distances, use the metro; it's efficient and affordable.
+Download the TMB app to easily purchase tickets and check schedules.
+Avoid taxis during rush hour – they can be slow and expensive.

 money

-Many smaller establishments don't take cards, so carry some cash, especially for tapas bars and smaller markets.
-ATMs are widely available, but check your bank's foreign transaction fees beforehand to avoid surprises.
+Many smaller establishments don't take cards, so carry some cash, especially for tapas bars and smaller shops in the Gothic Quarter.
+ATMs are widely available, but check your bank's foreign transaction fees beforehand.

 safety